ENGLISH LAVENDER

 Summer

-Requirements (location, soil, light, water, frost, warnings):
+location, soil, light, water, frost, warning, i

-French lavender needs at least six hours of full sun in gravely, well-drained, moist soil.
+t needs at least six hours of full sun in gravely, well-drained, moist soil.
 It can withstand some drought but dies in water-logged conditions.
 It thrives in hot, dry conditions, but is sensitive to extreme cold.
 It grows well in a well-drained container.

 PERRENIAL BASIL